How to Get Your Therapy Clinic Ready for the Upcoming Year

 Update Clinic Forms and New Safety Policies

-It’s important to begin 2022 with a review of clinic policies and required patient forms.
+It’s important to begin the year with a review of clinic policies and required patient forms.
 If you’ve had to create new office policies due to the threat of Covid, it’s wise to have patients sign off on any updates to avoid conflict and excess liability.
 Make sure your Notice of Privacy Policy (NPP) is updated in your office and on your website.

 Decide how new forms will be distributed and collected and how ongoing policies will be communicated to patients.
 Ensure that you are especially direct and consistent about delivering news to remote patients.
 They may not have the benefit of regular reminders in the form of reading signs in your office, etc.